smit9/main-application-object/README.md

-# main-application-object
+# Ready architecture for a project based on Jquery

 Main application object for creating architecture on Jquery

-Add Jquery to your project
+Necessarily add Jquery to your project.

 # How to add new module